jackap/kube-inspector/notes.md

 Fix deployments of the docker image and make running the tests easier
 ######TODO: Update documentation to include the download of calico

+## Jul 06
+After the meeting with Tuomas, there are some things to improve in the service:
+* Use web based api
+* Add logging to a logfile with the following capabilities:
+    - json structured log-file.
+    - json structured output from web-service
+* Aim should be ``reporting connectivity`` or problems on access within pods.
+* Testing the system with **helm**

+### Open questions
+- What more can we do?
+- Is there anything that could be done?
+- Should we cover more service meshes or more networking solutions?
+Is this beyond kubernetes?

+### Outcomes
+30 page reports with as many results as possible.
+Should test it also to other systems.
+Test with helm.
+syslog entries as well